Page last updated: May 7, 2020

 - Speech-language pathology and audiology programs are permitted to count clinical hours earned through telepractice as part of their required supervised clinical practicum hours, including those earned after January 1, 2020.

-- The CFCC has extended through May 31, 2020, the previously announced accommodations to allow hours/experience to be counted for ASHA certification in ways which were previously not allowed.
-The CFCC’s initial timeframe for these accommodations was from March 16 to April 30, 2020.
+- The CFCC has extended through August 31, 2020, the previously announced accommodations to allow hours/experience to be counted for ASHA certification in ways which were previously not allowed.
+The CFCC’s initial timeframe for these accommodations was from March 16 to April 30, 2020, and extended to May 31, 2020 and then to August 1, 2020.
 The CFCC will consider future extensions as needed as this situation continues to evolve.

 - During this time, academic programs are encouraged to find alternative ways to accommodate various methods for students to meet the standards (e.g. distance education, tele options, program extensions, etc.).